xiaomi7732/SetupSQLExpressInContainer/Readme.md

 ## Prereq

-* Docker Desktop
+* Docker Desktop (because I am using Windows here)
 * Select the SKU

-Various SQL Server SKUs, for example, Develoer Editon, Express Edition are set by the environment variable of `MSSQL_PID`.
+Various SQL Server SKUs, for example, `Develoer Editon`, `Express Edition` is set by the environment variable of `MSSQL_PID`.
 Refer to the docker hub page for more info: <https://hub.docker.com/r/microsoft/mssql-server>.
 Here's a quick reference:

 * Developer : This will run the container using the Developer Edition (this is the default if no MSSQL_PID environment variable is supplied)
 * Express : This will run the container using the Express Edition